A 3D Chemodynamical Census of Inner-Galaxy Metal-poor Giants to [Fe/H]~-3.5

 We first select giant stars with Gaia DR3 \citep{Gaia2023} \texttt{ruwe} $<1.4$ from the four photometric catalogs to exclude sources with unreliable astrometry, and retain only stars with available distance estimates.
 For J-PLUS and S-PLUS giants, we require \texttt{flg}$_{\text{[Fe/H]}} > 0.85$ to ensure the robustness of the metallicity estimates\footnote{\texttt{flg}$_{\text{[Fe/H]}}$ quantifies the reliability of the photometric metallicity, ranging from 0 to 1, with higher values indicating better quality.}.
 The J-PLUS and S-PLUS catalogs are then merged, keeping only the one with the highest \texttt{flg}$_{\text{[Fe/H]}}$ for stars with multiple measurements.

-For SMSS and SAGES, we prioritize [Fe/H] estimates derived from the $v$-band (see Appendix of \citealt{Hong2024}), followed by those based on the $u$-band.
+For SMSS and SAGES, we prioritize [Fe/H] estimates derived from the $v$ band (see the Appendix of \citealt{Hong2024}), followed by those based on the $u$ band.
 The two catalogs are merged by removing duplicates, keeping the entry with the smallest [Fe/H] uncertainty, err$_{\text{[Fe/H]}}$.
 Finally, we merge the combined J-PLUS/S-PLUS and SMSS/SAGES samples, giving priority to J-PLUS/S-PLUS entries for duplicated stars.

-We derive the positions of all merged stars and velocities for those with available radial velocity (RV) measurements taken from large-scale spectroscopic surveys by \citet[][2025, submitted]{Huang2022,Huang2023,Huang2024}.
+We compute Galactocentric positions for all stars in the merged photometric sample (J-PLUS/S-PLUS/SMSS/SAGES), and derive full space velocities only for the subset with measured radial velocities (RVs), where the RVs are adopted from large-scale spectroscopic surveys by \citet{Huang2022,Huang2023,Huang2024,Huang2026}.
 We take the Sun's Galactocentric distance as 8.122 kpc \citep{GRAVITY2018} and the vertical height above the Galactic plane as 20.8 pc \citep{Bennett2019}.
-The local standard of rest (LSR) velocity is adopted as 234.04 km s$^{-1}$ \citep{Zhou2023}, and the peculiar velocity of the Sun is $(U_{\odot},V_{\odot},W_{\odot})=(11.69,10.16,7.67)$ km s$^{-1}$ \citep{Wang2021}.
+The local standard of rest (LSR) velocity is adopted as 234.04 km\,s$^{-1}$ \citep{Zhou2023}, and the peculiar velocity of the Sun is $(U_{\odot},V_{\odot},W_{\odot})=(11.69,10.16,7.67)$ km\,s$^{-1}$ \citep{Wang2021}.
 We use a right-hand Galactocentric Cartesian coordinate system $(X,Y,Z)$, where the Sun is at $(X_{\odot},Y_{\odot},Z_{\odot})=(-8.122,0.0,0.0208)$ kpc.

 The merged sample is further refined with the following cuts: (1) Galactic latitude $|b| > 10^\circ$ and vertical height $|Z| > 1$ kpc, to exclude regions with poor catalog completeness and also avoid high reddening regions; (2) [Fe/H] uncertainty $\mathrm{err}_{\mathrm{[Fe/H]}} < 1.0$ dex; (3) relative distance uncertainty err$_{d}/d<0.3$; (4) the value\footnote{The $E(B-V)$ value of \citealt{SFD1998} is corrected for a 14\% systematic overestimate (e.g., \citealt{Schlafly2011,Yuan2013}).} of $E(B-V)$ from the extinction map of \citet{SFD1998} less than 0.8, to only retain stars with reliable reddening corrections.
 The final sample contains 5,095,676 giant stars, including 1,717,610 stars with [Fe/H] $<-1.0$.